susy2015/SusyAnaTools/README.md

 ## Check out stop config files

-Here are the options for the script.
-The script is based on the TopTagger/Tools/getTaggerCfg.sh, and thus has the same options and functionality.
+Here are the options for the script `SusyAnaTools/Tools/scripts/getStopCfg.sh`.
+The script is based on `TopTagger/Tools/getTaggerCfg.sh`, and thus has the same options and functionality.
 ```
 $CMSSW_BASE/src/SusyAnaTools/Tools/scripts/getStopCfg.sh -h